danosharks/Operating-Sytems/README.md

-# Operating-Sytems One fucntion of Windows Home 10 is the ability to display a file managment system.
+# Operating-Sytems One function of Windows Home 10 is the ability to display a file managment system.
 This function is important in that it shows the user files, documents, photos, videos, and any other multi-media in a categorized and easily retrievable way.
+Another important function of Windows Home 10 is the task bar.
+Intead of going into the start menu the user can pin their most important apps on the task bar for easy launch.